Maria Pietersdr Olycan: Painting

 Maria's dress reflects the height of fashion in 1638.
 The millstone collar has made way for layers of intricate lace that edge see-through linen collars that come together with a brooch in a manner that suggests a decolleté.
 She is holding a fan and wears matching pearl bracelets and a pearl necklace.
 Her hair is wrapped around a diadem that is studded with gold dangles.
 This portrait was documented by Hofstede de Groot in 1910, before the sitter was identified.
 He wrote "384.
 PORTRAIT OF A WOMAN.
 M. 206.
 Half-length.
 She is turned slightly to the left, and looks at the spectator.
 Her left hand is at her breast; her right hand holds her fan.
 She wears a black dress trimmed with lace, a close-fitting cap, a white lace collar and wristbands, and a pearl necklace.
 Grey background.
 Painted about the years 1635-40.
 Canvas, 31 1/2 inches by 25 1/2 inches.
 Exhibited in the Royal Academy Winter Exhibition, London, 1903, No. 45.
 Exhibited at the Hudson-Fulton Celebration, Metropolitan Museum, New York, 1909, No. 31.
 Purchased in the Isle of Wight, 1896, from the grandson of George IV.'s cook, who had formerly owned it, by the London dealers Dowdeswell.
 In the possession, successively, of the London dealer C. Wertheimer; of the Paris dealer C. Sedelmeyer; and the London dealers T. Agnew and Sons.
 In the collection of J. Pierpont Morgan, London."

 Of this portrait's pendant, Hofstede de Groot noted that it did not resemble the wedding portrait of Michiel de Wael that he included as #242.
 Of this portrait of an as yet unidentified man, he wrote:282.
 PORTRAIT OF A MAN SEATED.
 M. 135.
 Half-length.
 He faces right, and leans his left hand on a stick.
 He has a moustache and slight imperial.
 He wears a large black felt hat, a black costume, a white ruff, and yellowish-grey gloves.
 Doubtfully identified as a portrait of Michiel de Wael.
 [Compare 242.]
 Inscribed, "AETAT SVAE 32 AN 1638" (the last numeral is not clear); canvas, 34 inches by 26 1/2 inches.
 Exhibited at the Hudson-Fulton Celebration, Metropolitan Museum, New York, 1909, No. 30.
 Bought in Paris by an elder Seymour (for .40).
 Sale.
 Arthur Seymour, London, April I, 1897, No. 113 (T. Agnew and Sons).
 In the collection of J. Pierpont Morgan, London.

-In 1974 Seymour Slive tried to trace the remark about the king's cook but there is no reference in the Royal collections of such a statement.
+In 1974 Seymour Slive tried to trace the remark about the king's cook but there is no reference in the Royal Archives of such a statement.
 He remarked on Andries' portrait bearing an inscription and coat of arms while Maria's portrait lacks this, but notes that coats of arms were generally added by later descendants.